Bleala/Vdirsyncer-DOCKERIZED/README.md

 Everything that is done by *Cron* will get written to the *log file* and to the docker logs!
 Run `docker logs -f vdirsyncer` or `docker-compose logs -f` to watch the logs.

+**Attention for Google users:** As you can read in the [Docs](http://vdirsyncer.pimutils.org/en/stable/config.html#google "Google Docs Vdirsyncer") you have to specify a path for `token_file = "PATH"`.
+In order to work properly, use an **absolute path!** So for the carddav storage set the `token_file` like `token_file = "/vdirsyncer/google_carddav"`and for the caldav storage like `token_file = "/vdirsyncer/google_calendar"`.
+The reason is, cron does not run the `vdirsyncer` command directly inside the `/vdirsyncer` folder, so if you use a relative path, `vdirsyncer` does not know where your google tokens are stored and the `AUTOSYNC` fails!

 ### Environment Variables

 You can set five different environment variables if you want to: